-A "Designation of Agent" must be submitted to the Department in a manner and form approved by the Department prior to the commencement of before commencing operations.
-A Designation of Agent(s) will be accepted as authority of the agent to fulfill-the all legal obligations or powers of the owner and to sign any papers or reports required under these-oil and gas operating regulations rules., and a All authorized orders or notices given to the designated agent by the Department, when given in the manner hereinafter provided, will be deemed service of such orders or notices upon the owner and the lessee.
-All changes of address and any termination of the agent's authority must be immediately reported in writing to the Department, and, in the latter case, the designation of a new agent(s) must be immediately made.
-If the designated any agent(s) is at any time incapacitated for duty or absent from the address provided, the owner must designate in writing a substitute to serve in his or their stead their place., and i In the absence of such owner or of notice of appointment of a substitute, then, in such ease, notices may be given mailed by the Department by delivering a registered letter to the United States Post Office at Boise, Idaho, directed to the agent(s) at the address shown on the current Designation of Agent on file in the Department's office., and s Such notice will be deemed service upon the owner and lessee.
+A "Designation of Agent" shall be submitted to the Department in a manner and form approved by the Department prior to the commencement of operations.
+A Designation of Agent(s) will be accepted as authority of agent to fulfill the obligations of the owner and to sign any papers or reports required under these oil and gas operating regulations, and all authorized orders or notices given by the Department when given in the manner hereinafter provided shall be deemed service of such orders or notices upon the owner and the lessee.
+All changes of address and any termination of the agent's authority shall be immediately reported in writing to the Department and, in the latter case, the designation of a new agent(s) shall be immediately made.
+If the designated agent(s) shall at any time be incapacitated for duty or absent from the address provided, the owner shall designate in writing a substitute to serve in his or their stead, and in the absence of such owner or of notice of appointment of a substitute then, in such case, notices may be given by the Department by delivering a registered letter to the United States Post Office at Boise,

+Idaho, directed to the agent(s) at the address shown on the current Designation of Agent on file in the Department's office, and such notice will be deemed service upon the owner and lessee.
+(3-29-12)